‘He Is a Monster’: Boyfriend Found Guilty in Torture Murder of Young Mother in West Hollywood

 His acts were willful, premeditated and deliberate, according to Silverman.

-One of the reasons the defendant allegedly murdered Kasian was that he was jealous when the young mother's sole focus shifted toward the couple's newborn baby, she said.
+One of the reasons the defendant murdered Kasian was that he was jealous when the young mother's sole focus shifted toward the couple's newborn baby, Silverman said.

-Kasian had given birth just weeks before, the Los Angeles Times reported.
+Kasian had given birth just weeks before she was killed, the Los Angeles Times reported.

 Silverman also described the defendant as sadistic.